ni/niveristand-custom-device-handbook/docs/LabVIEW_Debugging_Techniques.md

 #### Real-Time Trace Viewer

-VeriStand 2020 provides built-in support for using the **[Real-Time Trace Viewer](https://zone.ni.com/reference/en-XX/help/370715P-01/lvtracehelp/lv_tracetoolkit_help/)** and **[Real-Time Trace Viewer VIs](https://zone.ni.com/reference/en-XX/help/370715P-01/lvtrace/tracetoolkitvis_pal/)** to capture the timing and execution data of VI and thread events for applications running on an RT target.
-The VIs can also return **[general LabVIEW error codes](https://zone.ni.com/reference/en-XX/help/371361R-01/lverror/misc_lv_error_codes/)**.
-In a LabVIEW VI, select **Tools»Real-Time Module»Trace Viewer** to display the Real-Time Trace Viewer.
-For more info on how to use Real-Time Trace Viewer, in LabVIEW go to **Help>>LabVIEW Help>>Real-Time Module>>Real-Time Trace Viewer**.
+VeriStand 2020 provides built-in support for using the **[Real-Time Trace Viewer](https://zone.ni.com/reference/en-XX/help/370715P-01/lvtracehelp/lv_tracetoolkit_help/)** and **[Real-Time Trace Viewer VIs](https://zone.ni.com/reference/en-XX/help/370715P-01/lvtrace/tracetoolkitvis_pal/)** to capture the timing and execution data of a VI and thread events for applications running on an RT target.
+In a LabVIEW VI, select **Tools » Real-Time Module » Trace Viewer** to display the Real-Time Trace Viewer.
+For more info on how to use Real-Time Trace Viewer, in LabVIEW go to **Help » LabVIEW Help » Real-Time Module » Real-Time Trace Viewer**.

 #### Additional Debugging Options for VeriStand
 Upon request, National Instrument may provide advanced debugging tools to help you resolve certain custom device issues.
 These tools are a last resort when all other debugging options have been exhausted.
 Please contact National Instruments for more information.